-The allegations were made against the Directors and Statutory Auditors pro tempore of the Bank in office at the time, with whom the Bank is jointly and severally liable.
+The allegations were made against the Directors and Statutory Auditors of the Bank in office at the time, with whom the Bank is jointly and severally liable.
 In the course of the procedure, counterclaims have been filed by the individuals involved, but not by the Bank.
 The contested facts are attributable to the conduct of single individuals but not to the Bank's conduct, pursuant to the rules and regulations referred to in Legislative Decree 231/2001.
 As a result of the investigatory phase of the process, CONSOB determined there was no basis for any further sanctions and concluded its proceedings.

-CONSOB sanction proceedings for violation of Article 187-ter of the Consolidated Finance Act
+(E) CONSOB sanction proceedings for violation of Article 187-ter of the Consolidated Finance Act (Market manipulation)

-On the basis of accounting and financial statement irregularities related to the FRESH 2008 transaction, on June 28, 2013, CONSOB initiated sanction proceedings against our former Chairman of the Board of Directors, General Manager and Chief Financial Officer, in office at the time of the events, for violation of Article 187-ter of the Consolidated Finance Act.
-BMPS is also being pursued jointly with the above-mentioned natural persons in accordance with Art.
+Again as a result of the irregularities noted in the accounting entry and accounting and financial statement representation of the components of the FRESH 2008 transaction, CONSOB commenced sanctions proceedings against the Chairman of the Board of Directors, the General Manager and the Chief Financial Officer, respectively, Giuseppe Mussari, Antonio Vigni and Daniele Pirondini, in office at the time of the facts, for breach of art.
+187-ter of the Consolidated Finance Act.
+The proceedings were commenced against BMPS as jointly liable party and also as party responsible pursuant to art.
 187-quinquies of the Consolidated Finance Act.

-The dispute concerns the publication of misleading data on Tier 1 capital, regulatory capital and equity ratios contained our June 30, 2008 interim consolidated financial statements.
-The Bank is contesting its liability as a legal entity under Art.
-187-quinquies of the Consolidated Finance Act, using the same defensive arguments that led to the dismissal of the charges against the Bank under Legislative Decree 231/2001.
+The dispute concerns the publication of misleading data on Tier 1 capital, regulatory capital and equity ratios contained in our June 30, 2008 interim consolidated financial statements.
+The Bank submitted defensive arguments to rule out its liability as legal entity within the meaning set forth in art.
+187-quinquies of the Consolidated Finance Act, in line with the defensive theories which led the public prosecutor of Siena to formulate a request for abandonment with regard to the Bank for all matters related to administrative liability pursuant to Legislative Decree No. 231/2001.
+By resolution no. 18951 dated 18 June 2014, CONSOB concluded the sanctions proceedings imposing - in accordance with art.
+187-ter of the Consolidated Finance Act - upon the three above-mentioned persons administrative sanction in accordance with art.
+187-quater, paragraph 1, of the Consolidated Finance Act, for a period of twelve months, which entails the temporary loss of honourability requisites for the company executives and their temporary incapacity to take on management, guidance and control roles in listed companies and in companies belonging to groups of listed companies.

-CONSOB, by Resolution no. 18951 of June 18, 2014, concluded the proceedings and imposed monetary sanctions of €750,000 on each of the former Chairman, General Manager and Chief Financial Officer.
-As a result of such sanctions, each of them is disqualified for a period of 12 months from holding an office within specified types of companies, including auditors and financial intermediaries, or from holding administrative, management or supervisory positions in a listed company or any member of a listed company's group.

-CONSOB has also ordered the Bank, as jointly and severally liable under Article 6, paragraph 3 of Law n.
-689 of 1981, to pay the monetary sanctions imposed on the former chairman and officers.
-In addition, CONSOB has imposed on the Bank an additional monetary sanction of €750,000 in accordance with Article 187-quinquies, paragraph 1, letter a) of the Consolidated Finance Act for the violations committed by such persons in the Bank's interest.
-The Bank has paid the sanctions and filed an appeal in opposition (ricorso in opposizione) before the competent appeals court related to the sanction imposed under Article 187-quinquies, paragraph 1, letter a) of the Consolidated Finance Act.
+Through the same resolution, however, the Bank, as jointly liable party, was ordered, in accordance with art.
+6, paragraph 3, of Law No. 689/1981, to pay the above-mentioned monetary sanctions imposed upon the three persons and also received, in accordance with art.
+187-quinquies, paragraph 1, letter a), of the Consolidated Finance Act, an additional monetary administrative sanction in the amount of \notin 750,000 for the breach committed by the three above-mentioned individuals in the Bank's interest.

-As it did in previous proceedings, the Bank has initiated actions for contribution against the former Chairman, General Manager and Chief Financial Officer.
+The Bank paid the sanctions and submitted an appeal by the applicable deadlines provided by law with exclusive reference of the application of the sanction provided by art.
+187-quinquies, paragraph 1, letter a), of the Consolidated Finance Act.
+The appeal was then rejected by the competent Court.

+As for the proceedings described above, the Bank has started preparatory activities for the purpose of commencing recourse actions against the above-mentioned sanctioned individuals.